 These negative emotions can create a constant low level of stress, which often presents as heartburn.
 Conversely, taking the time to notice feelings, process them, and then let them go, can lead us back into emotional balance, which will have a profound effect on how we digest both food and life!

 Did you know that roughly 60-80% of your body’s immunity is housed in your gut?
 This makes your digestive system the largest immune organ in your body.
 Considering that if you spread the area of your digestive system out, it would more than cover a tennis court, it’s time to pay this part of the body some due respect!

 You can have pounds (yes, pounds!) of bacteria in your gut.
 Some of it is good bacteria, and some of it is not so good.
-Your good bacteria helps you to fight off viruses, helps you to digest your food, and helps to produce chemical reactions to help your brain and body function properly.
+Your good bacteria help you to fight off viruses, digest your food, and to produce chemical reactions to help your brain and body function properly.
 This good bacteria is vital to your body’s immune function.

 You can strengthen your immune system by taking a probiotic supplement; eating foods that naturally contain probiotics, such as kefir, kimchi, and yogurt; and limiting foods with refined sugar.
 Sugar feeds the bad bacteria in your gut, which can lead to not only a weaker immune system, but low energy, low mood, digestive disorders, weight gain, and more.

 Another way the stress response can affect your digestive system is by decreasing overall blood flow to the body.
 When you are stressed, your blood flow is redirected to the brain and to the limbs, as the body perceives you are under attack.
 You need the blood directed to those parts of your body for quick thinking and fighting or fleeing.